dunhamsteve/newt/README.md

 Zoo4 examples run now.

-Maybe do `data` next.
-There is a crude version in place, we'll want to fix that, typecheck the new stuff, and then add cases.
-(Maybe introduce eliminators.)

 When I generate code, I'll eventually run up against the erased thing.
 (I'll want to erase some of the stuff that is compile time.)
 But we'll generate code and decide how far we need to take this.
 It's probably pointless to just reproduce Idris.

 When I self host, I'll have to drop or implement typeclasses.
 I do understand auto enough to make it happen.